 Breastmilk also contains antibodies.
 The thick, yellowish milk (colostrum) that is produced in the first few days after birth is particularly rich in antibodies and babies who are breastfed will have passive immunity against gastro intestinal and some respiratory illnesses.

-Premature babies are born with fewer antibodies as they’ve had less time to absorb yours from the placenta.
+Premature babies are born with fewer antibodies as they’ve had less time to absorb them from their mum's placenta.
 As a result, they face a higher risk of developing illness.
 Premature babies, and other babies considered to be in high risk groups, will be offered immunisation against certain illnesses, including respiratory syncytial virus (RSV).
 Your doctor will be able to advise you on which immunisations your child should receive.